Is selling unclassified information about the U.S. embassy in Oslo a crime?

 - pictures of embassy garage facilities and communications equipment

-His lawyer told Norwegian media that the guard, who was arrested last year, didn’t dispute the facts, only whether the information was secret under the law and whether selling it harmed Norway’s national interests.
+His lawyer argues the information isn’t secret under Norwegian law and selling it didn’t harm Norway’s national interests.